MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - Increased adoption - More intuitive swap workflow lowers barrier to dApp usage.
 - Interoperability - Standard method works across different wallets.

+Comparing with other alternative, implementing it using swaps, would create more friction and less adoption since the users would need to install that specific snap to be able to perform a swap action.
+The all goal is to reduce friction to swaps.

 Overall, this proposal fills a clear gap in dApp capabilities related to swapping tokens.
 Implementing it would provide significant value to both developers and users in the Ethereum ecosystem.

 # Usage Example